BLOG

 Now that we have covered the A to Z of hackathon organization, hopefully, you are excited to start one of your own!
 And to make things even easier for you, we have compacted all the essential knowledge, steps and details into one checklist that you can download and refer back to anytime.

-Download the Hackathon organization checklist here
+👉 Download the hackathon guide here

 And if you need any advice or support in making your event a smashing success, see what AngelHack has to offer and book a consultation session right away!